gaurav137/azure-cleanroom-samples/big-data/README.md

 The following parties are additionally involved in completing the end to end demo:
   - **_Operator_**, clean room provider hosting the CCR infrastructure.
-  - **_Client_**, consumer invoking the CCR endpoint to gather insights, without any access to the protected data itself.

 In all cases, a CCR will be executed to run the application while protecting the privacy of all ingested data, as well as protecting any confidential output.
 The CCR instance can be deployed by the **_operator_**, any of the collaborators or even the **_client_** without any impact on the zero-trust promise architecture.